List of shopping centres in Greater Longueuil

-This is a list of shopping centres in the Urban agglomeration of Longueuil, in the Montérégie region of Quebec.
+This is a list of shopping centres in the urban agglomeration of Longueuil, in the Montérégie region of Quebec.

 Boucherville

 Carrefour de la Rive-Sud

-Carrefour de la Rive-Sud is a power centre inaugurated in 2002 in Boucherville, Quebec at the corner of highways 20 and 30.
+Carrefour de la Rive-Sud is a power centre inaugurated in Boucherville, Quebec at the corner of highways 20 and 30.
 It is 312,229 sqft and managed by Centrecorp of Markham, Ontario.
+Carrefour de la Rive-Sud inaugurated in 2003 but some of its stores like IKEA had opened in 2002.